juliangehring/MultipleTesting.jl/docs/citations.md

 Šidák, Z. (1967).
 Rectangular Confidence Regions for the Means of Multivariate Normal Distributions.
 Journal of the American Statistical Association 62, 626–633.

+## Combination of p-values

+Liptak, T. (1958).
+On the combination of independent tests.
+Magyar Tud Akad Mat Kutato Int Kozl 3, 171–197.

+Stouffer, S.A.
+(1949).
+The American soldier.
+Vol. 1: Adjustment during army life (Princeton University Press).

+Tippett, L.H.C.
+(1931).
+The Methods of Statistics.
+An introduction mainly for workers in the biological sciences.
+The Methods of Statistics.
+An Introduction Mainly for Workers in the Biological Sciences.

+Wilkinson, B. (1951).
+A statistical consideration in psychological research.
+Psychological Bulletin 48, 156.